throwrocks/throwrocks.github.io/fm-invoices/03-host-filemaker-server-sample-data.markdown

 ![FileMaker Account](http://throw.rocks/fm-invoices/03_host_sample_data/host_sample_data_05_user.png)

 Notice that my account name is Jose and my password is MyPassword.
 So I create the account with the same name and password.
 By doing so, RESTfm will know that the API Key "71c717c4-d8e3-485f-a815-f5928f1f7a3e" belongs to Jose.
-And it will handle authenticating the user without having to provide the password.
+And it will handle authenticating the user without having to provide the user name and password.

 #### Add the fmphp Extended Privilege

 We're almost ready to test our API.
 Just one more step.
-We need to add the fmphp *Extended Privilege* to the *Privilege Set* of the API user that we set in the $config['keys'] variable of our RESTfm.ini.php file.
+We need to add the fmphp *Extended Privilege* to the Privilege Set of the API user that we set in the $config['keys'] variable of our RESTfm.ini.php file.

 In my case, the user Jose has the [Data Entry Only] Privilege Set.
 So I'm adding the fmphp Extended Privilege to that Privilege Set.